kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 administrators can use `DeviceClass` CEL selectors to restrict which affinity values are accepted (e.g., constraining subnet IDs to a known set) — this is an admin-side guardrail against rare or arbitrary values poisoning devices.
+Drivers that ship a typed opaque-config CRD can additionally enforce the same constraints upstream via a validating admission webhook on the config object, rejecting claims carrying out-of-policy values before they ever reach the scheduler.
 Affinity-aware preference (within-node) and a Score contribution (cross-node) are planned as a beta-scope addition to `DynamicResources.computeScore`, following the same per-feature additive pattern that Prioritized List (KEP-4816, shipped in 1.35) and Extended